 Statement of Authorship

-I hereby declare that I am the sole author of this master thesis and that I have not used any sources other than those listed in the bibliography and identified as references.
-I further declare that I have not submitted this thesis at any other institution in order to obtain a degree.
+I hereby declare that I am the sole author of this master thesis and that I have not use any sources other than those listed in the bibliography and identified as references. further declare that I have not submitted this thesis at any other institution in order obtain a degree.
+I

-Dresden, 5th February 2024
+Dresden, 28th January 2024

 Anatol Constantin Fürst